chrisquince/CopenhagenWorkshop/Tutorials/GettingStarted.md

 ls
 ```

-What is the 'Genomes.tar.gz' here is how we can extract it:
+What is the 'Genomes.tar.gz'?
+Here is how we can extract it:

 ```
 tar -xvzf Genomes.tar.gz